legiti/legiti-swift-framework-dist/README.md

 You can find more in-depth documentation about our frontend libraries and integrations in general [here](https://inspetor.github.io/docs-frontend).

 ### Library setup
-In order to properly relay information to Inspetor's processing pipeline, you'll need to provide customer-specific authentication credentials:
+In order to properly relay information to Inspetor's processing pipeline, you'll need to provide your customer-specific authentication credential:
-- App ID (provided by Inspetor)
+- authToken (provided by Inspetor)

-- Tracker name (provided by Inspetor)
+**P.S:** Remember to use the *sandbox* `authToken` when you are not in production

 With these, you can instantiate the Inspetor tracking instance.
 Our integration library instantiates a singleton instance to prevent multiple trackers from being instantiated, which could otherwise result in duplicate or inconsistent data being relayed to Inspetor.
 Apart from that, the singleton will let you configure the library only once.